stanford-oval/genie-cloud/doc/thingpedia-device-intro-example-commands.md

 express the same function.
-Similar to the `confirmation` annotation for functions as introduced in device class, the corresponding utterance of a query should be a noun phrase, and the one of an action should be a verb phrase in imperative form.
+Similar to the `confirmation` annotation for functions as introduced in device class, the corresponding utterance of a query should be a noun phrase, and the one of an action should be a verb phrase in the imperative form.

 Arguments can also be used in the dataset, and they can be referred in the utterances with `$argname`: